List of captive orcas: Trua

 Trua is a male orca born at SeaWorld Orlando on 23 November 2005.
 His parents are Takara and Taku, and his grandfather is Tilikum.
 Takara and Kohana (his sister) had just been moved to SeaWorld Orlando when she and Taku met.
 At the time of Trua's birth, Kohana was by Takara's side and thus acted as the midwife.
 Trua currently lives at SeaWorld Orlando with four other orcas: Katina (matriarch), Nalani, Malia and Makaio.

 Trua had been learning waterworks before they were stopped in 2010.
 Trua's mother Takara was moved to SeaWorld San Antonio on 5 February 2009.
 Trua is easily identified because of his three dots and belly freckles.
 Trua has a dot in his eyepatch, and two dots on his neck.
-His freckles earned him the nickname, "Freckles."
-As of July 2021, Trua, now 16 years old, measures at a length of 19 feet and weighs 6,600 lbs.
+His freckles earned him the nickname, "Freckles".
+As of July 2021, Trua, now 16 years old, measures at a length of 19 feet and weighs 6600 lbs.
 Despite this, Trua is not yet fully grown.

 Ulises

 Ulises is the oldest and 2nd largest male orca in captivity with Ikaika now being the largest.
 He is 21 ft and weighs about 9,800 lb.
-He is currently living at SeaWorld San Diego in California with 7 other whales.
+He lives at SeaWorld San Diego in California with seven other whales.
 He is often nicknamed, "Uli" or "Uli Bear" due to his gentle personality.
 He was captured in 1980 in Iceland and lived at several European parks including Barcelona Zoo, before being transported to SeaWorld San Diego in 1994.
 He became a father in 2011, when his son Moana was born through artificial insemination to Wikie at Marineland Antibes, France.
-On 2 December 2014, at 12:34 pm, a young female named Kalia gave birth to Ulises's daughter, Amaya, at SeaWorld San Diego.
+On 2 December 2014, at 12:34 p.m., a young female named Kalia gave birth to Ulises's daughter, Amaya, at SeaWorld San Diego.
 It is unknown whether the calf was conceived naturally or through artificial insemination.
 He is believed to have a low sperm count.